molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

 **Example:**

 Generation of a conformer ensemble for :download:`Erythromycin </downloads/erythromycin.smi>` where the maximum common substructure with
-:download:`Telithromycin </downloads/1p9x_B_TEL.sdf>` is kept rigid and atom 3D coordinates of the bound-state Telithromycin conformation in the complex `1P9X <https://www.rcsb.org/structure/1P9X>`_ define the fixed atom positions.
+:download:`Telithromycin </downloads/1p9x_B_TEL.sdf>` is kept rigid and atom 3D coordinates taken from the active conformation of Telithromycin in complex `1P9X <https://www.rcsb.org/structure/1P9X>`_ are used as fixed atom positions.

 .. list-table::
    :width: 100%

    * - Erythromycin:
-     - Bound-state conformation of Telithromycin in the complex `1P9X <https://www.rcsb.org/structure/1P9X>`_:
+     - Bound-state conformation of Telithromycin in complex `1P9X <https://www.rcsb.org/structure/1P9X>`_:
    * - .. image:: /graphics/erythromycin.svg
            :scale: 7%
            :align: center